OdiLock/Patrick-Crypter/README.md

 Also feel free to edit the source code

 REQUIREMENTS:
-.NET Framework 4.6, Visual Studio 2022 with C# pack for code editing
+.NET Framework 4.6, Visual Studio 2022 with C# pack for code editing(if you want to build source code)

 DISCLAIMER:
-THIS IS FOR EDUCATIONAL PURPOSES ONLY, PLEASE DO NOT USE TO CREATE MALWARE!
+THIS IS FOR EDUCATIONAL PURPOSES ONLY, PLEASE DO NOT USE TO CREATE MALWARE! 😎

-If you like this repository, leave it a star 🌟
+If you like this repository, leave it a star 🌟🌟🌟